Gosnell Family Neonatal Intensive Care Unit (NICU)

 - Laptop computers allow doctors to review electronic medical records and tests, compare them to gage your baby's progress and share them with you right at your baby's bedside.

 - A private family room is a convenient location for you to conference with your baby's team.
 Three breastfeeding/nesting rooms provide for privacy in feeding or breast pumping in a quiet environment.
+Breast pumps are available in every room.

 - In addition to the full complement of doctors, physicians assistants, and nurses, our NICU is fortunate to have respiratory therapists, nutritionists, lactation consultants, a child life developmental expert, and social workers, all of whom are wholly dedicated to the unit.